 Consumer Commission Report - Making Health Better Together

-If this sounds like you, then we want you to be involved in the Consumer Commission: Beyond COVID-19.
-You could be one of 20-30 consumer leaders chosen to contribute views and ideas about the future of the Australian health and social care system.
+CHF established the Consumer Commission: Beyond COVID-19 to contribute views and ideas about the future of the Australian health and social care system.

 The anticipated threat of the COVID-19 pandemic appears to have been managed well such that our health system is poised to cope.
 National conversations are now turning to the future directions and priorities for our health and human services systems in a post-pandemic environment as well as responses to the community health and wellbeing fallout of the economic impact.
 Many argue that we have an opportunity to not only reimagine healthcare, but to recreate it.

 A National COVID Coordination Commission (NCCC) has been formed with a secretariat in the Department of Prime Minister and Cabinet.
 Its terms of reference are economically geared and explicitly focused on critical non-health factors.

 CHF believes that post-pandemic policy must pay attention to equal access to healthcare and social welfare, distinctive patterns of disadvantage and enhancing social wellbeing and mental health.
 We also need to approach the measurement of ‘social wellness’ differently and strengthen the participation of civil society and consumers in recovery policy and planning.

 That is why CHF established a Consumer Commission to make a significant consumer-focused and driven contribution to the national policy discussion about the future direction of health care policy and investment.

 - Discussed the impacts of the COVID-19 pandemic and what the future of health and social care should look like from a consumer perspective

 - Contributed ideas and proposals to improve Australian health and social policy into the future